 - Diagnosing heart rhythm problems (arrhythmias)

-- Checking the effectiveness of procedures done to improve coronary artery circulation in patients with Coronary Artery Disease
+- Checking the effectiveness of procedures done to improve coronary artery circulation in patients with CAD

-- Predicting risk of dangerous heart conditions such as a heart attack
+- Predicting the risk of dangerous heart conditions such as a heart attack

 - Determining a safe level of exercise

 Your results will be given to you on the day of your appointment.
-Depending on your results, more tests such as a CT Coronary Angiogram or Cardiac MRI Perfusion test may be recommended by the doctor for further assessment.
+Depending on the results, more tests such as the CT Coronary Angiogram or the Cardiac MRI Perfusion test may be recommended by the doctor for further assessment.